fairlearn/fairlearn/docs/about/index.rst

 Python package to accompany the research paper,
 `A Reductions Approach to Fair Classification <http://proceedings.mlr.press/v80/agarwal18a/agarwal18a.pdf>`_.
-The package provided a reduction algorithm for mitigating unfairness in binary classification models&mdash; a setting that was commonly studied in the machine learning community.
+The package provided a reduction algorithm for mitigating unfairness in binary classification models&mdash;a setting that was commonly studied in the machine learning community.
 The paper and the Python package were well received, so Miro Dudik and Hanna Wallach with their collaborators sought to translate the research into an industry context.